manodeep/genesis/genesis/utils/README.md

 `convert_indices()`) and writes an LHalo Tree binary.
 This binary file is of the format:

-32-bit integer: `NTrees`, describing the number of trees in the file.
+* 32-bit integer: `NTrees`, describing the number of trees in the file,
-32-bit integer: `TotNHalos`, describing the total number of halos within the file.
+* 32-bit integer: `TotNHalos`, describing the total number of halos within the file,
-`NTrees` 32-bit integers: `TreeNHalos`, describing the number of halos within each tree.
+* `NTrees` 32-bit integers: `TreeNHalos`, describing the number of halos within each tree.

 Following this header is `TotNHalos` halo entries with data format: